The registered designs system in Australia protects the overall visual appearance of a physical product to support commercialisation and innovation.

 In addition to the review, IP Australia is also undertaking several other design initiatives including:

 - Progressing accepted recommendations from the former Advisory Council on Intellectual Property’s Review of the Australian Designs system, as endorsed by the Productivity Commission inquiry into Australia’s intellectual property arrangements.
-Subject to Government priorities, IP Australia expects to release papers for public consultation in 2019.
+IP Australia has released papers for public consultation in 2019.

 - Better supporting users of the Design Register.
 In July 2019 we launched Australian Design Search (ADS) to improve the design search experience and move to a more modern technological platform.
 This will make it easier for the public to see if there are any Australian designs of interest to them.